-- a) co-workers and bosses is irreplaceable.

-- b) environment in any way you like.

-- c) even with a basic home computer.

-- d) often sets in after a while.

-- e) the collective energy of the office.

-- f) time and energy commuting.
+- 1 A feeling of isolation and loneliness a) co-workers and bosses is irreplaceable. - Conference calls are now possibleenvironment in any way you like. - 3 Employees no longer waste c) even with a basic home computer. - 4 Face-to-face interaction with d) often sets in after a while. - 5 You can design your home office e) the collective energy of the office. - 6 You miss out on f) time and energy commuting.